Rise to Success: Career Highlights of Hillary Clinton

 It Takes a Village, and Other Lessons Children Teach Us

-In 1996, Hillary Clinton decided to support the Welfare Reform Act of 1996, as the best political compromise available.
+In 1996, Hillary Clinton decided to support the Welfare Reform Act of 1996, which became the best political compromise available.

 1997: Initiated Adoption and Safe Families Act